 What about taxes?

 Many people confuse probate with estate taxes.
-While the federal estate tax exemption was once as low as $600,000, in 2018 it is $5.59 million, $11.18 million for a married couple.
-That will rise with inflation.
+While the federal estate tax exemption was once as low as $600,000, in 2019 it is $11.4 million.
 Texas has no estate or inheritance tax.
-Unless you have a beneficiary in a country or one of the four states which has an inheritance tax, neither your estate nor its beneficiaries will pay tax.
+Unless you have a beneficiary in a country or in one of the four states which has an inheritance tax, neither your estate nor its beneficiaries will pay tax.

 Does someone have to go to court to settle my affairs?

 The person settling your affairs, your executor, will only need to go to court once.
 He will spend less time in court than it takes to drink a cup of coffee.
 His only other contact with the court can be signing affidavits and the Inventory, Appraisement and List of Claims.
 These will be electronically filed by the probate lawyer.

 Is probate expensive?